10 Ways to Avoid Being Scammed on Kickstarter

 - If you are getting a reward, be prepared to provide information to the creator.
 This will include your name, address, choice of item, etc. You will be e-mailed when the creator is ready for this information.

 - Ask for an update at least once a month.
 I'm not shy about this.
 If I don't see an update within a 30 day period, I post a comment asking for an update.
-Some projects take a long time to fulfill.
-But updates should be provided.
+Some projects take a long time to fulfill, so updates should be provided.
 Remember to be polite about it!

 - Be prepared to be hit with spam.
 Some creators sell side products that may or may not involve the project you are backing.
 They will use updates to push these projects.
 Politely push back, stating you want the project you backed and don't want to see advertisements for other projects.